Natsuyo Ishinoda: Biography

 Ishinoda was born on Kōzu-shima in 1980.
 When she was 10, she first wanted to become a singer.
 She moved to mainland Tokyo for high school in 1996, and bought her first guitar.
 In 1997 and 1998, she created demos and busked on the streets of Tokyo, mostly performing in Yotsuya and Kichijōji.

 In 1999 she released her debut album under Sony Music Japan, Himawari, and performed her first solo live on July 24, 1999.
 For her career with Sony, her name was spelt in hiragana (いしのだなつよ).
 She became a radio personality for All night Nippon R in 1999.
 After releasing four singles, she parted with Sony in 2000.

 In the early 2000s, she formed a band called Kicca, with 100s members Masahiro Machida, Hiroo Yamaguchi and Tomu Tamada, and released the extended plays Tokyo Straw and Tokyo Straw 2 in 2003 and 2004 respectively.
 In 2005, she decided to change her stage name to kanji (石野田奈津代), and created her own independent music label, Songlife.
 On Songlife, she released her second studio album, Watashi no Uta.
-Her independly released single "Clover" was her first release to chart on Oricon's singles chart, peaking at number 182.
+Her independently released single "Clover" was her first release to chart on Oricon's singles chart, peaking at number 182.

 In 2009, she debuted for the second time under a major label, Universal Music Japan, with the single "Haru Sora," which was featured on the Nippon TV television show Dare mo Shiranai Nakeru Uta.

 Ishinoda works as a tourism ambassador for Uken Island in Kagoshima, as well as a celebrity train conductor for the Izu Kyūkō Line on the Izu Peninsula.